Fishing for Walleye by Season

 November, December, January & February - Winter

-Activity: Primarily staying deep and moving very slowly.
+Activity: Primarily staying deep, close to the bottom, and moving very slowly.

 Tactics: Finding the perfect depth is key, so experiment.
 Find the baitfish and you'll likely find walleye.
 Generally shallower in the morning and evening, deeper during mid-day hours.
+Slow presentations are likely to trigger more bites than aggressive lure actions.
 See ice fishing for walleye in lakes that freeze over.

-Best Lures: Minnows, small jigs and ice jigs
+Best Lures: Minnows, spoons, small jigs and ice jigs